Home · Procedures

 Will I need general anesthesia?

-No general anesthesia is needed for this procedure.
+No, general anesthesia is not needed for this procedure.
+An anesthesiologist will provide moderate sedation.

 When can I get back to normal activity?